-How does a DUI impact car insurance premiums in Alabama?
+How does a DUI affect car insurance premiums in Alabama?

-In Alabama, a DUI will boost your yearly car insurance rate by an average value of $895.
-That’s 23% less than the national mean premium increase after a DUI.
+In Alabama, a DUI can increase your annual car insurance premium by an average of $895.
+That’s 23% less than the national average rate hike after a DUI.

-AUTO INSURANCE AFTER A DUI IN ALABAMA — AVERAGE YEARLY PENALTY
+AUTO INSURANCE AFTER A DUI IN ALABAMA — AVERAGE ANNUAL PENALTY

 |Location||Avg.
 Annual Rate — without DUI||Avg.
 Annual Rate — with DUI||Avg.
 Increase After DUI|